If you asked me about CSS a couple of years ago I probably would have run for the hills.

 Now I know learning CSS will not appeal to everyone but it’s a great way to make little tweaks to your blog.

-Don’t like the background colour of a widget, then change it with CSS.
+Don’t like the background colour of your sidebar, then change it with CSS.

 How about a border around something?
 Again all you need to do is use CSS.

-I’ve already done this very thing with two of the widgets on my blog just from completing the CSS tutorials on Codecademy.
+I’ve already done this very thing on my blog just from completing the CSS tutorials on Codecademy.

 More CSS Tutorials On The Web